Gene therapy becomes more mainstream for Roche

 Gene therapies also present a very high cost to patients and payers

 These treatments which have the potential to effect a cure in specific patients, but initial pricing has been extraordinarily high e.g. Lentiglobin (Bluebird Bio) $2.1m for a 5-year treatment plan ($420,000 per year) and a proposed Zolgensma (Novartis) with a proposed full treatment price of $520,000 (both Lentiglobin and Zolgensma are prices for US patients).
 These mean exceptionally high treatment costs for a small number of individuals, potentially personalising the payment of treatments.
 This has the potential to transform patients into paying customers (the corollary of which is that some people in need of treatment will not be able to afford it).
 It’s clear that there will need to be a significant evolution in both the cost of and ability to pay for these therapies.

-Roche has always been a company at the “bleeding edge” of innovation and their acquisition of Spark Therapeutics signals that they intend to continue to back innovation and to be a significant player in the gene therapy arena.
+They’ve always been a company at the “bleeding edge” of innovation and Roche’s acquisition of Spark Therapeutics signals that they intend to continue to back innovation and to be a significant player in the gene therapy arena.